ninaglss15/holbertonschool-printf/README.md

    - Printing `NULL` for strings.
    - Handling negative numbers.
    - Printing pointer addresses correctly in hexadecimal format.
-   - If `_printf` encounters an unsupported specifier, it returns an error message.
+   - If `_printf` encounters an unsupported specifier, it print as it is .

 ## Flowchart